Toilets and Drains

 Never flush needles down the toilet.

-It is not designed to treat the huge variety of chemicals that are present in other
+Chemicals – The treatment process is designed specifically to treat domestic sewage and human waste.
+It is not designed to treat the huge variety of chemicals that are present in other day-to-day products.

 You should never dispose of the following materials down a drain or your toilet: